 A stroll around the harbour reveals picturesque cottages, the famous Squeezee Belly Alley - just 18 inches across at its narrowest point, and is recorded as the world’s narrowest thoroughfare.
 The small passageway next to the Golden Lion known as an Ope leads to Bloody Bones Yard where a body was once found in a wheelbarrow. (the murderer was never found) It is said that pirates used the tunnel for smuggling.
 A salvaged WWII naval gun now guards the tunnel.

-During the summer months the St. Breward Silver Band play on the Platt, in the harbour every Thursday evening.
-Visitors follow the band up the hill to the strains of the famous Floral Dance.
+During the summer months the St. Breward Silver Band play on the Platt, in the harbour on the last 2 Thursdays in July and first 2 in August from 7.30pm.

-On Friday evenings from late May until late August, The Fisherman’s Friends, a local sea shanty singing group (which started as an impromptu singing evening), can be heard singing on The Platt.
-The group have gone from strength to strength, appearing at The Royal Albert Hall and on TV.
+Some Friday evenings during the summer, The Fisherman’s Friends, a local sea shanty singing group (which started as an impromptu singing evening), can be heard singing on The Platt.
+For more information visit their web site or follow them on facebook.

 A Lifeboat Fun Day to raise funds for the RNLI is held in August.
 Port Isaac has an active inshore lifeboat and with the help of the Coast Guard puts on a display at Fun Day along with stalls, raffles and a BBQ.